The Lucky Ones (film): Plot

-At a revival meeting conducted by Pastor Jerry Nolan (Spencer Garrett), a member of the congregation invites them to a birthday party in his palatial home.
-They conflict with the man's adult children over the latter's anti-war sentiments and Cheaver is seduced by a guest who expects him to participate in a threesome with her and her husband Bob.
-Later, Dunn and Poole leave Cheaver at a campsite.
-While driving, they are forced to flee an approaching tornado and take shelter in a drainage ditch.
+At a revival meeting conducted by Pastor Jerry Nolan, a member of the congregation invites them to a birthday party in his palatial home.
+They conflict with the man's adult children over the latter's anti-war sentiments and Cheaver is seduced by a guest who wants him to participate in a threesome with her and her husband Bob, but he abstains.

+Later, Dunn and Poole leave Cheaver at a campsite while they go look for provisions.
+While driving, they are forced to flee an approaching tornado and take shelter in a culvert.
 As they cling closely to each other, Poole discovers he might not need the sex surrogate after all.

 Cheaver decides to bypass Salt Lake City and try his luck in the Las Vegas casinos.
 When Dunn discovers that a guitar similar to the one she is returning to her boyfriend's parents recently sold at an online auction for $22,000, she is tempted to give it to Cheaver, but he encourages her to complete her mission.

-Dunn is welcomed warmly by her boyfriend's parents, Tom (John Diehl) and Jeanie Klinger (Annie Corley), but quickly discovers that not only nothing he had told her about himself and his past was true, but he had omitted some important details as well.
-Neither of the Klingers recognize the guitar, supposedly a family heirloom, and living with them are Shannon and the baby she had after a one-night stand with their son.
-The Klingers invite Dunn to spend the remainder of her leave with them.
-Disillusioned, she declines, but she asks if she can keep the guitar, and they readily agree.
+Dunn is welcomed warmly by her boyfriend's parents, Tom and Jeanie Klinger.
+However, she quickly discovers that not only nothing he had told her about himself and his past was true, but he has omitted some important details as well.
+Neither of the Klingers recognizes the guitar, supposedly a family heirloom, and living with them are Shannon and the baby she had after a one-night stand with their son.

+His mother senses that Dunn and her son must have been involved, but he had not been truthful about his life stateside.
+The Klingers invite her to spend the remainder of her leave with them.
+Disillusioned, Dunn declines, but she asks to keep the guitar, and they readily agree.

 Dunn, Cheaver, and Poole are reunited at the local police station.
-Poole had confessed to a casino robbery Dunn's boyfriend had claimed he committed before enlisting, in order to avoid returning to the Middle East by being sentenced to a prison term.
-His plan backfires when he learns the crime was yet another fabrication.
+Poole had confessed to a casino robbery Dunn's boyfriend had claimed he committed before enlisting, to avoid returning to the Middle East by being sentenced to a prison term.
+His plan backfires when he learns the crime is yet another fabrication.

 Dunn insists Cheaver take the guitar but he tells her he already has the $20,000 he needs.
-His friends are stunned he won the money so quickly, but Cheaver confesses he received it as a bonus for re-enlisting.
-They go their separate ways, but weeks later meet again at the airport as they prepare to return to Iraq.
+His friends are stunned he won the money so quickly, but he confesses he received it as a bonus for re-enlisting.
+They go their separate ways, but weeks later meet again at the airport as they prepare to return to Iraq, each deployed to a different place.